aljawaid/TemplateManager/README.md

 - Templates and topics are saved in the database

 **NEW Global Templates**
-- Show generic templates common to you personal or organisation workflow to your users
+- Show generic templates common to your personal or organisation workflow to your users
 - These templates are visible to all user roles and are not restricted by project
 - Global templates are shown in each task above the comments section